 Students should log into WebROCK to access the degree audit in either CAPP or Graduation Planning System (GPS).
 The degree audit will identify courses that are still needed to meet degree requirements.
 For each course, students should check prerequisites to ensure that all have been completed.
 Specific questions can be addressed and answered by an Academic Advisor, Field Placement Faculty, or Program Director.

 Course prerequisites are those courses that are required to have been successfully completed prior to enrolling in another course.
 Before registering for a course, students should check the course description or their degree audit to determine course prerequisites.
 This policy applies to degree and non-degree students.

-Full-time status for undergraduate students is defined as enrollment in at least eight credits within a twelve week term.
-Half-time status for undergraduate students is defined as enrollment in four credits within a twelve week term.
+Prior to Summer 2023, full-time status for undergraduate students was defined as enrollment in at least eight credits within a 12-week term.
+Half-time status for undergraduate students was defined as enrollment in four credits within a 12-week term.
 Full-time/half-time status will differ at other USNH institutions.

 Students are officially registered when all tuition and fees are either paid in full or when payment arrangement has been confirmed.
 This process must occur by the term’s posted payment due date to avoid being dropped from courses.
 Once payment or payment arrangement is confirmed, students will be contacted only if the course for which they have registered is cancelled or moved to an alternative day or time.

 Students who are under the age of 18 at time of their first class and have earned a High School diploma or equivalent are required to provide proof of High School completion in the form of either an official high school transcript, HiSet, GED, TASC or completion of home schooling.
 Parent(s) or Guardian(s) must complete the “Enrollment of a Minor Form” at time of registration.